yvnvii/hack-the-planet/docs/index.md

 and even muscle memory, all of which comes through practice.
 When you get stuck, try, try, and try again to come up with solutions.
 This mental work of thinking about alternative ways to achieve a goal requires practice.
-In addition, you can by example.
+In addition, you can learn by example.
 Use google.
 See how others have solved this type of problem.
+Use ChatGPT, see how AI solves different types of problems.
 Treat this course like a hackathon, chat with your colleagues, discuss and work on assignments together, and brainstorm project ideas.
 It should be fun.
 Drop in and say 'hello world' to the course